Physics

 ·

 The grade distribution will be approximately the following: 30% of the students will earn an A, 45% a B, and 25% a C or below.
 This is the same distribution that is used for Astronomy 10.
-Beware: it is easier to earn a C than you might think.
+Beware: it is easier to earn a C than you might think, and it is not hard to slip from a C to an F (all you have to do is have three unexcused quizzes or HWs, in any combination).
 Every semester I have students who got a C, and write me saying that now they can't register in their chosen major, or they will lose their scholarship, and they seek my help.
 All I can do is cry with them.
 The easiest way to get a C is to miss a few quizzes or forget to hand in a few homeworks.
 For permission to hand in your HW late (or to do one that you missed) you must seek permission from your GSI.
 For exam issues, I (Muller) am the only person to contact.

 Cheating:.
 Two years ago I flunked two students who were talking to each other on the final exam.
 (They said that they were only discussing how to spell a word.)
 I consider that very light punishment.
 In the future, I am determined not to be so lenient.
 Last semester I caught 8 students cheating on quizzes -- in some cases having others take the quiz for them.
 They were also severely punished.